WIKI2020/FacePose_pytorch/README.md

     # run the simple inference script
-	Record a head rotation video MP4 and put it in the "video" folder python video.py --image_name ./video/your_video_name.mp4
+	Take a video of face rotation with a computer camera python video.py --image_name ./video/your_video_name.mp4

 ## Training